Words by Lula Criado

 When?
 I always had this biological fascination – because I was allowed to!
 When I was young I wasn’t told to keep out of the woods, and I wasn’t kept away from puddles, beetles and fungi.
 I was allowed to be dorky and have mud in my hair.
 I was encouraged to poke about under dead wood for frogs and worms if I wanted to.

 My mamma raised me with art materials alongside a cheap microscope.
-Even in a single parent low income family, I never went without pens and books, because she prioritised education over pretty much anything.
+Even in a single-parent low-income family, I never went without pens and books, because she prioritised education over pretty much anything.
 I’m not going to lie and say I never wished for cool toys instead… but I don’t regret what I had now I’m older!

 as if an interface had to be built between them at some point, like a bridge over a gorge or crevasse that you could look down into… I don’t believe such a crevasse is real.
 I can’t look into that gap between art and science – it doesn’t exist to me.

 Why do I have this fascination for one thing or the other?
-Why wouldn’t I is a better question don’t you think?
+Why wouldn’t I be a better question don’t you think?
 I never had art OR science squashed out of me, because my mamma would take on anyone who tried that nonsense, haha!

 I am going to be that fierce for my sibling’s children in return.
 They’ve grown up asking me about fume cabinets, pseudocode, and neurons just as much as drawing ideas, surrealism, and dye-making.
-I bought them their first microscopes this christmas.
+I bought them their first microscopes this Christmas.

 I think I am coloured by my own experience as an artist, scientist, and data analyst when you ask me that obviously, so it can be hard to step back from that and compartmentalise things.
-That is a flaw with being a polymath I suppose…
+That is a flaw of being a polymath I suppose…

 It allowed me to have ideas I might not otherwise have, and when you mention cubism and Niels Bohr, this is an example of changing your way of thinking by interacting with another field of study, isn’t it?
-Biological textures, and the way nature solves problems with flexible forms rather than any particular aesthetic, which influences my artwork itself.
+Biological textures, and the way nature solves problems with flexible forms rather than any particular aesthetic, which influence my artwork itself.

 In Connecting Brain Tumour Narratives you explore/investigate brain tumours semiotically and connect with scientists, patients and their families.
-What is/was the biggest challenge you face in the the development of the project?
+What is/was the biggest challenge you face in the development of the project?
 What ethical/philosophical issues arose during its development?

-I had expected some issues with the ethics committee and approval process to enable us to work with patients – but actually this went smoothly.
+I had expected some issues with the ethics committee and approval process to enable us to work with patients – but actually, this went smoothly.
 It involved less paperwork than expected!
-We approached asking for patient’s memories as if we were asking for a blood or tissue sample.
+We approached asking for the patient’s memories as if we were asking for a blood or tissue sample.

 I expected philosophical issues to perhaps crop up in relation to patient interviews – but patients all had a very strong sense of purpose in sharing their stories.
 I don’t know the best way to say this… They own their narratives, sometimes very fiercely, and want to use them against brain tumours and their devastating effects.
-Patients and family members want to be heard, and identified – everyone was offered anonymity, no one took it.
+Patients and family members want to be heard, and identified – everyone was offered anonymity, and no one took it.

 Practical aspects were much more of an issue in this project.
 I ended up making very large ink patterns that aim to communicate the challenges scientists face, so we had space issues.
 At 1.5m square, these are the largest ink or dye pieces I have made.
-I feel its very important when working with scientists to be present; to be working alongside them so that there is a genuine exchange and understanding of each others work.
+I feel it’s very important when working with scientists to be present; to be working alongside them so that there is a genuine exchange and understanding of each other’s work.

-Another huge practical issue was that I had a spine injury during the residency – I’ve ended up having surgery actually.
-I desperately wanted to keep working on the project, but was unable to sit properly, and so the PhD students in the lab helped me construct a standing workspace in their office!
+Another huge practical issue was that I had a spine injury during the residency – I ended up having surgery actually.
+I desperately wanted to keep working on the project but was unable to sit properly, so the PhD students in the lab helped me construct a standing workspace in their office!